-Clean Energy Ambassadors invites you to join our free webinar, the third Tuesday of each month at Noon Central Time.
+Clean Energy Ambassadors invites you to join our free webinar each month at Noon Central Time.

 See archives from previous webinars in our Forum on the right side of this page.

 If you are an old friend of Clean Energy Ambassadors or a new visitor researching ways to fine-tune local energy strategy, be aware that CEA has been on hiatus, but WILL BE BACK SOON!
 It's hard to keep information-based programs like this going, but CEA's sponsoring non-profit, Plains Justice, has been busy working on renewed funding and goals for the coming year.
 While the final puzzle-pieces move into place, you can still find a treasure-trove of information on…Continue